BiosPlus/GoRoMa/docs/google-workspace/managed-browser.md

 A set of browser configurations which can be managed via the Google Workspace Admin Console (or Group Policy if you're brave enough)
 {: .fs-6 .fw-300 }

+A quick heads up, I refer to things as "Shortcodes" in here, though their actual name is "Preference Names".

 ---

 ## Table of Contents